intentor/adic/README.md

 }
 ```

-The ideia is that you invert the resolution of the dependency up into the execution flow.
+The idea is that you invert the resolution of the dependency up into the execution flow.

 Now, any class that needs to use `MyClass` also has to to provide a service reference to it by constructor: